GoogleCloudPlatform/professional-services/tools/gce-quota-sync/README.md

 * deriving current utilization (usage / limit) for each quota, then converting it into a time series
-* writing the time series to Stackdriver in the `custom.googleapis.com/quota/gce` metric
+* writing the time series to Stackdriver in the `custom.googleapis.com/quota/gce` metric.

 ## Usage

-The tool can be used as a standalone script, or deployed as a containerized image.
-It accepts a few simple parameters:
+The tool has been tested with Python 2.7, and can be used as a standalone script, or deployed as a containerized image.
+It accepts a few simple
+parameters:

 * `--project-id` the GCP project id for which to fetch global quotas *(required)*